IgniteUI/igniteui-docfx/en/components/charts/features/chart-overlays.md

 ## Angular Value Overlay Properties

-Unlike other series types that use a `ItemsSource` for data binding, the value overlay uses a `ValueMemberPath` property to bind a single numeric value.
+Unlike other series types that use a `DataSource` for data binding, the value overlay uses a `ValueMemberPath` property to bind a single numeric value.
 In addition, the value overlay requires you to define a single [`axis`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igxvalueoverlaycomponent.html#axis) to use.
 If you use an X-axis, the value overlay will be a vertical line, and if you use a Y-axis, it will be a horizontal line.

 When using a numeric X or Y axis, the `ValueMemberPath` property should reflect the actual numeric value on the axis where you want the value overlay to be drawn.
 When using a category X or Y axis, the `ValueMemberPath` should reflect the index of the category at which you want the value overlay to appear.